-ART JOURNAL.-The LIII. number commences with an article on the Præ-Raphaelites, and has also another on "Rome, and her Works of Art," particularly including her edifices.
+ART JOURNAL .- The LIII. number commences with an article on the Præ-Raphaelites, and has also another on "Rome, and her Works of Art," particularly including her edifices.
 A long paper is likewise devoted to the production of "King Henry the Fifth," at the Princess's Theatre, which is treated in an artistic as well as a critical spirit.
-The number an artistic as well as a critical spirit.
-The induced is illustrated with Philip's "Spanish Sisters," Jacob's "Morning on the Nile," and Noble's Statue of Bar-row, with smaller engravings representative of the letter-press, particularly that part which relates to Roman Antiquities.
-These are mainly architec-Roman Antiquities. tural.
+The number is illustrated with Philip's "Spanish Sisters," Jacob's "Morning on the Nile," and Noble's Statue of Barrow, with smaller engravings representative of the letter-press, particularly that part which relates to Roman Antiquities.
+These are mainly architec-tural.
 Altogether the number possesses much interest and variety.

 TITAN.-A great proportion of the present num-ber is occupied with six chapters of "Getting on."
+Two novels, Mr. A. Trollope's "Bertrams," and ber is occupied with six enapters of "Getting on.
 Two novels, Mr. A. Trollope's "Bertrams," and "Creeds," by the author of "The Morals of May Fair," are reviewed.
 There is a severe paper on the Germans, and their faculty of story-telling, which is strongly denounced.
 Another on "The Fugitive Reminiscences of a Retired Governess" is not a little satirical-not on the governess, but on society.
 The leading article takes the reader a tour "Across the Vorarlberg."
 The number concludes with the usual book notices.

-UNIVERSAL REVIEW.-The number consists of ten carefully-written articles, including a review of "Michelet on Love," and an article on "French Dra-matists and English Adapters."
+UNIVERSAL REVIEW.-The number consists of ten carefully-written articles, including a review of "Michelet on Love," and an article on "French Dramatists and English Adapters."
 The writer has a "fixed idea" that the drama is declining.
 This notion has been too frequently refuted to merit serious notice now.
 On the whole, however, the contents are well selected, and the subjects adequately treated.

-NORTH BRITISH REVIEW.-We have here, also, a paper on Sir W. Hamilton, and others on Masson's Milton, and Douglas Jerrold's biography.
-Among reviewer confesses himself disappointed. papers, on more miscellaneous matters, compose the bulk of the number, which is a fair example of the modern facility in the class of essay-writing that gives birth to so many critical serials.
+NORTH BRITISH REVIEW .- We have here, also, a paper on Sir W. Hamilton, and others on Masson's Milton, and Douglas Jerrold's biography.
+Among recent poetry Owen Meredith claims a place.
+The reviewer confesses himself disappointed.
+Other papers, on more miscellaneous matters, compose the bulk of the number, which is a fair example of the modern facility in the class of essay-writing that gives birth to so many critical serials.